Juliethtatiana/movies-platform/README.md

 # movies-platform
-movies platform made in vue js
+Vite app  with Vue JS and Tailwind CSS as a example of a movies platform

 Live Preview:  https://movieswiinter.netlify.app/